bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 -----------------------------

 To style the visual attributes of Bokeh plots, you need to know what the available properties are.
-The full :ref:`refguide` contains all properties of every object individually.
+The full |reference guide| contains all properties of every object individually.
 However, there are three groups of properties that many objects have in common.
 They are: